mesosphere-backup/velocity-training/mesos-marathon/README.md

 Since Marathon is installed by default on DCOS this is a NOP.

-## Launching apps via the Marathon UI
+## Launch apps via the Marathon UI

 - Got to DCOS dashboard
 - In the Marathon UI